London Academy of Music and Dramatic Art: History

-The London Academy of Music was founded by Henry Wylde in 1861; this makes the Academy the oldest of its kind in Britain, after - for example - the Royal Academy of Music (1822) and the Crystal Palace School of Art, Science, and Literature (1854).
-Originally located at St. James's Hall, it was divided into two compartments, one for women and one for men.
-The Academy began on 15 November 1861, at which time the cost per annum was 15 guineas, or £15.75.
-The Academy accepted students for all ages "with a decided talent, or showing an aptitude for learning".
+The London Academy of Music was established by Henry Wylde in 1861 in St. James's Hall; there were separate sections for men and women.
+Teaching began on 15 November 1861, at which time the cost per annum was 15 guineas, or £15 15s 0d.
+Students of all ages "with a decided talent, or showing an aptitude for learning" were admitted.
 Full scholarships were available.
 The first philharmonic concert was held on 29 April 1863, following a public rehearsal on 25 April.
 It was a performance of Mendelssohn's Symphony No. 3.

 Providing training for, and examinations in, various musical disciplines was originally the dominant purpose of the institution.
-However, providing instruction in spoken English quickly became a core area of the Academy's work.
+However, providing instruction in spoken English quickly became a core area of the academy's work.

 In the 1880s, LAMDA began offering speech examinations to the public.
 Since then, these examinations have been refined and developed into a comprehensive system of performance evaluation.
 LAMDA Examinations has emerged as the largest Speech and Drama Board in the United Kingdom.